johirhaquedipok/Dente-single-person-service-provider-_React/instructons.md

 Add a link for Password reset (use toast) 👍

 ##Optional But Highly Recommended:
 Your checkout page will be a dynamic route with route parameter having the id of the service user created.
 In the checkout page, you will have a simple form that you will have fields for user name, user email address, address, and phone number.
-Once the user submits the form, you will display the user, thank you for the booking.
+Once the user submits the form, you will display the user, thank you for the booking.👍
 Use the Environment variable to hide the firebase key 👍 Add active routes to see which route you are.👍
 If possible, make the entire website responsive.
 Once you are done making the home page responsive, you wont need much things to do to make the entire website responsive. 👍